Mobile Security

 We need to tell our governments and corporations to quit collecting our private information and to restore a sense of privacy.

 Unfortunately, too often security is seen as a cost center, and privacy is seen as the revenue generator for the company that develops the app.Therefore, apps are often not secure -- and privacy is nonexistent -- to minimize cost and maximize revenue.
-The only way to combat these breaches is to actually pay full price for the apps consumers are using and to reject advertising-supported apps.

 — Roger Entner